craftycup/support/docs/hr-information/shifts-and-trainings.md

 # Shifts and Trainings

-:::warn
+:::tip

 Hey there!
-We're working on that...
+This section will be published soon!

 :::